CMDB and IT Asset Management

+CMDB vs Asset Management is a critical topic for organizations striving to improve cybersecurity, IT operations, and asset visibility.
 Cybersecurity is a broad domain, and achieving good cyber hygiene requires a holistic approach comprised of various tools, processes, and policies.
-A foundation for these efforts is asset visibility – you cannot protect and manage what you don’t know exists.
-IT asset management (ITAM) and configuration management database (CMDB) are two platforms that seek to help enterprises manage their IT assets.
-However, a significant difference is that ITAM serves business purposes, while configuration management database is more service-orientated.
+A foundation for these efforts is comprehensive IT asset visibility, you cannot protect and manage what you don’t know exists.
+IT Asset Management (ITAM) and the Configuration Management Database (CMDB) are two essential platforms that help enterprises manage their IT infrastructure.
+However, a significant difference is that IT Asset Management (ITAM) serves business and financial purposes, while the Configuration Management Database (CMDB) is more service-oriented, supporting IT operations and service delivery.

 IT Asset Management (ITAM)Configuration Management Database (CMDB)